Glen Rock High School

-Glen Rock High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Glen Rock, in Bergen County, New Jersey, United States, operating as the lone secondary school of the Glen Rock Public Schools.
+Glen Rock High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Glen Rock, New Jersey, United States, operating as the lone secondary school of the Glen Rock Public Schools.
 The school shares a campus with Glen Rock Middle School.

-As of the 2021–22 school year, the school had an enrollment of 693 students and 71.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.
-There were 3 students (0.4% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 742 students and 70.4 classroom teachers (on an FTE basis), for a student-teacher ratio of 10.5:1.
+There were three students (0.4% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.